Sharp panel plant gets lifeline with big orders

 Sharp, with debt of 1.25 trillion yen, needs the capital injection from Hon Hai as it looks for cash to repay as much as 350 billion yen in short-term debt and a 200 billion yen convertible bond that matures in September next year.

-The Japanese company is also relying on the backing of its main banks, Mizuho Financial Group and Mitsubishi UFJ Financial Group to keep it solvent.
+The Japanese company is also relying on the backing of its main banks, Mizuho Financial Group (8411.T) and Mitsubishi UFJ Financial Group (8306.T) to keep it solvent.

 The company will submit an asset appraisal report to the lenders next month that will identify businesses, stocks and real estate the century-old company can sell in return for funding, sources earlier told Reuters.